ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Launch/_index.md

 - updating the [taxonomies datasets used in the documentation writing algorithm](/docs/model/authoring-modules/authoring-algorithms/); and/or

-- updating the algorithms itself (within the [ready4fun](https://ready4-dev.github.io/ready4fun/) and [ready4class](https://ready4-dev.github.io/ready4class/) packages).
+- updating the documentation authoring algorithms (within the [ready4fun](https://ready4-dev.github.io/ready4fun/) and [ready4class](https://ready4-dev.github.io/ready4class/) packages).

 5. Adding human authored documentation for the modules contained in each library.